jgilbert20/ghost-tools/CommandLine-Semantics.md

 “Wait!
 Metadata!
 I don’t like that,” you say.
 “I want the freedom to not have extra sticky metadata directories that i have to back up!”

+Bear in mind you don't ever need metadata.
+File backups always look like real files on your file system.
+So throwing away GFS is never going to cause you to loose data or backups.

+But some people don't like metadata at all.
+More stuff to keep track of.

+We feel your pain, brother.

-Well, here is the real miracle: GFS can *recover* its metadata automatically.
+So here is the real miracle: GFS can *recover* its metadata automatically.
 Even if you blow away ~/.gfs, it can usually reconstruct the history of your digital life.
 It does this by spreading your metadata around in different places.
 It writes spare copies of its metadata into little files called ‘.gfs_ip’ in each of your directories.
 It also pushes copies of its master metadata repositories into other places, including backup locations.

 This generally means you don’t need to worry about preserving or backing up anything in ~/.gfs, the magic directory where GFS keeps track of things.
 Even if you take away its special working directory, GFS is generally smart enough to look for other places (like your backup drives), and will start to rebuild its collection of meta information.